mavomo/ansible-confluent-kafka/README.md

 ## Ansible + Confluent Kafka + Zookeeper : Getting started

 ####  This is a learning space.
 Please do not use as-is for more serious purpose
-The public IP's of my server as renewed all the time.
-I Hope it's OK.
+The public IP's of my server are renewed all the time.
+I should be fine for me to write them here.

 ## Before running the playbook:
  1. Make sure all your remote host recognize your [Ansible Control Node](https://docs.ansible.com/ansible/latest/getting_started/index.html)